 - Scottish accents can be thick, so listen carefully and don’t be afraid to ask a local when things need repeating.

-Make your plans to visit this fascinating land on YMT Vacations’ Sights of Scotland Tour.
-This 10-day itinerary takes you from Edinburgh to the Scottish Highlands, Loch Ness to the Isle of Skye.
-You’ll also visit Argyll and Glasgow on this fully-escorted tour
+Start planning a trip to Scotland and this enchanting part of the world on YMT Vacations’ Sights of Scotland Tour.
+This 10-day itinerary takes you from Edinburgh and Glasgow to the Scottish Highlands, Loch Ness to the Isle of Skye.